SakshamJain24/ResearchPaperSummarizer/README.md

 - **ROUGE Evaluation**: Provides evaluation scores to assess the quality of generated summaries.
 - **OCR for Images**: Handles PDFs with images using OCR to extract text.

+## Extractive vs Abstractive Summarization

+- **Extractive Summarization**: In extractive summarization, the algorithm selects key sentences or phrases directly from the original text and combines them to form a summary.
+It does not create new sentences but rather extracts the most relevant portions of the source content.

+- **Abstractive Summarization**: Abstractive summarization involves generating a summary that may contain new sentences and paraphrased content, not directly copied from the original text.
+This method aims to understand the underlying meaning and generate a concise summary that reflects the core ideas in a more natural language.

 ## Installation

 To set up this project, you need to install the necessary dependencies: